 |Build Quality||The Mizuno Wave Sayonara 4 has a breathable mesh upper, a soft and durable midsole and firm and flexible outsole made of blown rubber.
 At 8.60 oz on an average, the shoe is truly lightweight.
 Some users, however, complain of the new forefront not offering enough room for the toe box.|

 The Nike world has been offering formidable lines in sports shoes, gear and apparel for many decades.
 In direct competition with the Mizuno Wave Sayonara 4 is the Nike Air Zoom series’ Pegasus 33.
 Let’s see how it fares:

-- Blown rubber in the forefoot for extra-springy toe-off
+- Updated blown rubber in forefoot for improved durability and softness